tjhowse/factory_boardgame_public/rules.md

 When selling a resource to the market you move the peg down one position in the corresponding column and earn the price below the destination hole.

 ### Power
-Power can be traded on the market directly from your power pool, without having to go via an import or export piece.
+NOTE: Power can no longer be traded on the market.
+Ignore that column on the market board if your set has one.

 ## Tiers
 The game starts at tier 1.
 As the game progresses further tiers will be unlocked.
 New components are added to the game with each tier unlock.
 Tiers are advanced by completing special tier upgrade contracts.